OpenBioCard/OpenBioCard/README.md

 ### 2. Wrangler Configuration

-The Wrangler configuration is located at `packages/worker/wrangler.jsonc`:
+The Wrangler configuration is located at `wrangler.jsonc`:

 ```jsonc
 {